A Penrose-type inequality for static spacetimes: Abstract

 \section{Abstract}

-We establish a lower bound on the ADM mass of the time slices of $(n+1)$-dimensional asymptotically flat standard static spacetimes under the timelike convergence condition.
-This extends the Minkowski inequality for static vacuum spacetimes from \cite{BHW12}, \cite{W18}, \cite{M18}, and \cite{HW24a}, which relates the total mass of a time slice to the area and the total mean curvature of its boundary.
-As a corollary, we obtain the Riemannian Penrose inequality in all dimensions and with rigidity for static manifolds under the TCC.
+We establish a lower bound on the total mass of the time slices of $(n+1)$-dimensional asymptotically flat standard static spacetimes under the timelike convergence condition (TCC).
+The inequality can be viewed equivalently as a Minkowski-type inequality in these spaces, i.e. as a lower bound on the total mean curvature of the boundary, and thus extends inequalities from \cite{BHW12}, \cite{W18}, \cite{M18}, and \cite{HW24a}.
+Equality is achieved only by slices of Schwarzschild space and is related to the characterization of quasi-spherical static vacuum metrics from \cite{HW24a}.
+As a notable special case, we obtain the Riemannian Penrose inequality in all dimensions for static spaces under the TCC.